Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

 • poor appetite.

-As a rule, such a failure in the body can cause genetic diseases and starvation.
+As a rule, such a malfunction in the body can be caused by genetic diseases and starvation.

 Metabolic diseases in children: the most common diseases